-Similar to a ''pound cake'' in texture and density, this cake is very simple to make.
-However it does take time and cannot be done in a rush.
+This cake is very simple to make.
+It is similar to a ''pound cake'' in texture and density.
+However, it does take time and cannot be done in a rush.

 I prefer to use the bundt pan, but it has been made in a large deep round pan that can fit 12 cups of liquid.
-Start to bake it in a cold oven rather then a preheated one which is traditional for most baking; this cake needs several changes in the temperature as it moves along.
+Start to bake it in a cold oven rather than a preheated one, which is traditional for most baking; this cake needs several changes in the temperature as it moves along.
 It takes approximately 90 minutes to cook.

-While it is large enough to feed about 20 persons or even more, the left overs can be used in a trifle, Tiramisu, Tres leche pudding or added to bread and butter pudding.
+While it is large enough to feed about 20 people or even more, the left-overs can be used in a trifle, a tiramisu, tres leche pudding, or added to bread and butter pudding.

-Try serving this with a hard cheddar, ice cream and fresh fruit.
+Serve with a hard cheese, ice cream, and fresh fruit.
 It is most addictive when served warm and fresh.

 |Freshly baked in a bundt pan|